CarlosCondor/chartFromMongo/README.md

 chartFromMongo
 ==============

-Simple chart showing mongo data
+Simple Django app that shows a chart with data from mongoDB